-1. matters for which the buyer does not wish to assume any post-closing responsibility, regardless of whether those matters constitute a breach otherwise covered in the purchase agreement, or arose as a particular concern during the buyer's diligence; and accounting, and legal fees).
+- Matters for which the buyer does not wish to assume any post-closing responsibility, regardless of whether those matters constitute a breach otherwise covered in the purchase agreement, or arose as a particular concern during the buyer's diligence - Matters arising during the buyer's diligence that pose unusual or unexpected risk

+The first category of matters may include tax, ERISA, and environmental liabilities. or other "excluded" liabilities, and target indebtedness and transaction expenses-e.g., investment banking, accounting, and legal fees.
 Using taxes as an example, a buyer may, not unreasonably, argue that it should never be responsible for paying the seller's taxes, regardless of whether a breach of the tax representation has occurred.
 Further, it may argue that the seller's liability to pay its taxes should not be subject to a basket, cap, or time period shorter than that otherwise applicable.